 A Multi-Layered Cybersecurity Infrastructure Protects Data Both Inside and Outside Your Network

-Everyone is aware that cybersecurity is critical for all types and sizes of organizations.
+Everyone is aware that cybersecurity is critical for school districts.
+Ransomware attacks and data breaches are impacting hundreds of schools and thousands of students and employees every year.
 But with cloud computing being relatively new, many don’t fully understand where cloud security should fit in their cybersecurity infrastructure.

 The goal of each component, or layer, of your cybersecurity infrastructure is to protect against malicious or improper use of your school district’s information systems and/or data.
 But each does it in very different ways, based on the underlying technology of the system it’s designed to protect.
 These systems often include databases, endpoints, networks, and cloud applications.

 Let’s take an overview of a multi-layered cybersecurity infrastructure, and discuss where and how cloud security fits into it.

 What is Multi-Layered Cybersecurity?

 Multi-layered cybersecurity is an approach to network and data security that uses a number of different components to achieve prevention, detection, remediation, and discovery objectives.
 Your infrastructure is simply the tools, appliances, platforms, etc. that you use to maintain your cybersecurity strategy.